 President's Office provides any relevant legislative or Board directives regarding salary adjustments after consultation with the NDUS office staff and the Chancellor's Cabinet.

-The President and Vice Presidents determine priority needs of the institution that require use of salary dollars (faculty promotions, new positions and/or reallocations) based on information from sources such as deans, directors, department chairs, the Office of Human Resources/Payroll, the Office of the Provost, the President of the Faculty Senate, the President of the Staff Senate, the Program Review Committee, and Planning, Priorities and Resources Committee.
+The President and Vice Presidents determine priority needs of the institution that require use of salary dollars (new positions and/or reallocations) based on information from sources such as deans, directors, department chairs, the Office of Human Resources/Payroll, the Office of the Provost, the President of the Faculty Senate, the President of the Staff Senate, the Program Review Committee, and Planning, Priorities and Resources Committee.

 The President and the Vice Presidents establish guidelines, using institutionally recognized market and internal equity data and input from the campus community.
 They communicate the guidelines to be used in making adjustment decisions, indicating the proportion of salary dollars allocated to each type (see Definitions).
 These types and proportions are determined according to institutional needs and initiatives whenever campus-wide adjustments are possible.